ClusteringHigh availabilitySet up HA cluster with K8s

 sysctlInitContainer.maxMapCountValue for vm.max_map_count to be set by the init container262144

-resources.coordinatorsCPU/Memory resource requests/limits.
+resources.coordinatorsCPU/Memory resource requests/limits for coordinators.
 Left empty by default.{}

-resources.dataCPU/Memory resource requests/limits.
+resources.dataCPU/Memory resource requests/limits for data instances.
 Left empty by default.{}

 prometheus.enabledIf set to true, K8s resources representing Memgraph’s Prometheus exporter will be deployed.false